even more verbose

 log-odds ratio 35.9538 (4.11658e+15), 31 match, 0 conflict, 70 distractors, 123 index.

 One of the most major improvements in speeding solution time, from impossibly long to say 10 seconds or less, is to set a minimum image field width with the -L parameter.
 Astrometry.net is a blind solver, so it doesn’t know if the image is from the Hubble Telescope or a cell phone in the night sky.
 Obviously that is an extremely wide range of field of view (FOV) to cover.
 Why not make an obvious lower limit on image FOV and speed image solution time by a factor of 20 or more.
 Don’t worry about fine adjustment to -L, being within 25-50% is more than adequate.
-So if I think my lens/camera setup gives a 10 degree FOV, I’ll set -L 5.
+If the lens / camera setup gives a 10 degree FOV, set -L 5.

 The *-indx.png shows good and bad sources.
 The *-ngc.png shows constellations and star names.
 This is readily confirmed with Stellarium should there be doubt.